alnutile/alnutile.github.io/content/posts/ci_cd_part_one/index.md

 To begin this CI process and all the GitHub Actions will assume a trunk-based branching process.
 Basically, you have "mainline" and ONE level of branching off of that, e.g. the "small batch" of the feature you are working on.
-This size of this "batch" should be under four hours of work, ideally, two, to merge two pull requests a day of work.
+This size of this "batch" should be under four hours of work, ideally, two.
+Consider a daily goal to merge two pull requests a day of work.
 This strategy will make more sense as I cover Feature Flags in part two of the article.

 > Our research shows that effective trunk-based development is characterized by fewer than three active branches and branches and forks having lifetimes of less than a day before being merged to master.
 Pg 41 [^sod]

 All [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) will trigger these automations leaving only one real manual step that is a peer developer on the project to review the code WHILE you work on the pull request or the next part of the feature.

-Keep that in mind.
-We are working in small batches.
+Keep in mind, we are working in small batches.
 Your code is not a days worth of work thrown to some poor teammate who has barely enough time to get a hot cup of coffee ☕️.
 No, it is a small batch of code they can quickly review and even suggest an update for the next PR cause they know you will be at it quickly enough.

 Every merged PR is not a final stoke on some great renascence painting but a small step toward building a feature.
-If you think Build Measure Learn [^bml], you realize that feature might never get used and eventually removed.
+If you think in line with Build Measure Learn [^bml], you start realize that the feature might never get used or even eventually removed.
 Some statistics show this to be about 2/3 of the code pushed!

 This PR process asks a teammate to review the code, and if they are too busy after thirty minutes, go find someone else.
 Please keep it to ONE person.
 This is not a time to philosophize around the merits of style and ideals.
 Those conversations can happen, but a team should have time to do that during the week and build standards together.
 Maybe, for example, the reviewer thinks you should not do x, then agree to come back to it later, set up a time to talk as the larger team and or in chat, make a decision, document it, or better add it to automation.
 These pull requests are about the feature and the known best practices the team has agreed to.

 The short of it is, make a branch from trunk, push to your version control system a pull request with the first bit of code-test you write.
 Get someone's eyes on it sooner than later.
 When approved, merge that one branch back into trunk (main, master, mainline).

 Lastly, if you find yourself waiting for someone to review the branch, you can branch-off of it since, by the time you are done with your second PR, you should have enough feedback from your teammate to merge and then rebase your current branch from trunk.
-Leaving you ever one branch out at most from trunk.
+Leaving you never more than one branch out at most from trunk.

-One good question I had asked about this was, "Won't this distract my team from the work they are doing if all day there are looking at PRs" and I asked the team about this, and overall, the answer is no. For one, these are small batches of work; the dev does not have to switch their context that significantly unlike if they are handed days of code.
+One good question I had been asked about this was when I presented this workflow to another team was, "Won't this distract my team from the work they are doing if all day there are looking at PRs" and I asked my team about this, and overall, the answer is no.

+For one, these are small batches of work; the dev does not have to switch their context that significantly unlike if they are handed days of code.
 Second, the devs do not and should not be coding eight hours a day.
 There should be other things going on in their day to make sure the health of the project and team are being built and maintained as well.
-We are preventing debt by doing this.
+We are preventing debt by doing this. [^scheduling]

 ## GitHub Actions